Stefan-Horst/SimultaneousConsoleIO/README.md

 The class has the two most important methods:
 - `WriteLine`: used to replace `Console.WriteLine()`, allowing text to be written to the console while the ReadLine method is active.
 - `ReadLine`: used to replace `Console.ReadLine()`, reading user input while still allowing the console to print output with the WriteLine method.
+  The prompt parameter allows adding a prompt text before of the user input area.
   The inputText parameter can be used to write text in the input are, which the user can then edit or complete.

+Further methods:
+- `Write`: used to replace `Console.Write()`, otherwise works like WriteLine above.
+- `ForcePrintQueue`: prints all buffered output text to the console.
+Usually not needed, because SimulConsoleIO does that periodically, but useful before stopping the program etc., because otherwise not yet printed text might be lost.

 **Important**: do not use `Console.WriteLine()` or `Console.ReadLine()` while using SimulConsoleIO.
 Doing so might break the console.